gkarountzos/gkarountzos/README.md

 This is a space where I'll be sharing my projects, experiments, and learnings along my software engineering journey.
 Feel free to explore, collaborate, and learn together! 🚀

 ## Thirst for knowledge
-I’m currently expanding my knowledge of JavaScript and also diving deep into modern JavaScript libraries like React, and its framework Next, as well as exploring TypeScript for type-safe JavaScript development.
+I’m currently expanding my knowledge of JavaScript and also diving deep into modern JavaScript libraries like React, and its framework Next, as well as exploring TypeScript for type-safe web development.

 ## Skillset
 * 💻 - HTML, CSS, JavaScript
+  * 🌊 - Tailwind CSS
   * 🅱️ - Bootstrap
 * 🐘 - PHP
 * 📊 - SQL